solrevdev/solrevdev.github.io/_posts/2019-03-11-host-aspnetcore-on-iis.md

 Host ASP.NET Core on Windows with IIS

-A recent push to production broke an ASP.NET Core application I have running and it took me a while to fix the underlying problem.
+A recent push to production broke an ASP.NET Core application I have running and it took me a while to find out the underlying problem.

 The error was ```502 - Web server received an invalid response while acting as a gateway or proxy server``` with nothing obvious in the logs that helped me.

 First I published a last known good version of my application by creating a new branch in git and resetting it to the last known good commit I had.